angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 CoS
 :::

-You should recognise the above as a simplified Brainstorm pile.
+You should recognize the above as a simplified Brainstorm pile.
 In this we have simply swapped out a Lotus Petal with Cavern.
 This severely punishes anyone trying to wait on countering the oracle by letting the rest of the spells beforehand resolve.